dougEfresh/fireblocks-sdk-rs/docs/PolicyEditorBetaApi.md

 > models::PublishResult publish_policy_rules(policy_rules, idempotency_key)
 Send publish request for a set of policy rules

 Send publish request of set of policy rules and returns the response. </br> **Note:** These endpoints are currently in beta and might be subject to changes.
-If you want to participate and learn more about the Fireblocks TAP, please contact your Fireblocks Customer Success Manager or send an email to CSM@fireblocks.com.
+If you want to participate and learn more about the Fireblocks TAP, please contact your Fireblocks Customer Success Manager or send an email to CSM@fireblocks.com. </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters